The classic symptoms of a UTI include pain or burning when urinating, urinary frequency and very dark urine with a strong odor.

 - Frequent need to pee.

 In addition, you may also have chills, nausea, vomiting or fatigue.
-In elderly people, this type of infection usually causes confusion even before other symptoms appear.
+In older adults, this type of infection usually causes confusion even before other symptoms appear.

-If you suspect you might have pyelonephritis, go to the hospital immediately to identify the problem and start treatment with intravenous antibiotics.
+If you suspect you might have pyelonephritis, proceed to the hospital immediately for diagnosis and treatment with intravenous antibiotics.

 UTI symptoms in babies

-Identifying UTI symptoms in babies can be hard, as babies and children can't usually explain what they are feeling.
+Identifying UTI symptoms in babies can be difficult, as babies and children are unable to communicate what they are feeling.
 In these cases, however, the most common symptoms are:

 - Fever over 37.5ºC (99.5º F) with no apparent cause;